florianAriasu/florianAriasu/README.md

 ## Professional Overview

-I'm Florian, an undergraduate Computer Science student specializing in DevOps practices and software development.
-My focus areas include cloud computing, automation, and scalable infrastructure.
+I am Florian, an undergraduate Computer Science student specialising in DevOps practices and software development.
+My focus areas include cloud computing, automation, and scalable infrastructure from an operational and architectural perspective.

 I work extensively with Linux environments, Git-based version control, and shell scripting (Bash/Zsh).
-Having implemented automation workflows with GitHub Actions, I am actively expanding my knowledge in CI/CD practices.
-My goal is to build comprehensive expertise in DevOps and software engineering, emphasizing automation, scalability, and efficient development methodologies.
+Having implemented automation workflows with GitHub Actions, I am actively expanding my expertise in CI/CD practices.
+My goal is to develop a deep understanding of DevOps and software engineering, with a strong emphasis on automation, infrastructure scalability, and efficient development workflows.

 ---